Hiduminium

 and was only later adopted for aircraft engine use.
 It was a development of the earlier Y alloy, the first of the nickel-containing light aluminium alloys.

 These alloys are one of the three main groups of high-strength aluminium alloys, the nickel-aluminium alloys having the advantage of retaining strength at high temperatures, making them particularly useful for pistons.

 Early adoption

 The alloys were in limited use for aircraft by 1929, being used in the Rolls-Royce R engine that was successful in the Schneider Trophy seaplane races.
 They quickly spread to other manufacturers, in 1931 being adopted by ABC for their Hornet engine.
 R.R.50 alloy was used for the crankcase, R.R.53 for the pistons.

-Their first mass production use was in the Armstrong Siddeley Special saloon car of 1933.
-Armstrong Siddeley already having had experience of the alloy, and financial investment in its manufacturer, from their aero engine business.
+Their first mass production use was in the Siddeley Special Six saloon car of 1933.
+Armstrong Siddeley already having had experience with the alloy, and financial investment in its manufacturer, from their aero engine business.

 Advantages of these alloys were recognised worldwide.
 When 576 pistons in Hiduminium R.R.59 alloy were used for the Italian Marshal Balbo's trans-Atlantic flight, High Duty Alloys used it in their own advertising.